Descanonge/filefinder/docs/source/usage.rst

 .. note::

-   If the parsing of a group fails, its filters will be ignored unless *pass_unparsed=True* is passed to *add_group_filter*, in which case the matched string will be passed to the filter.
+   If the parsing of a group fails, the filter behavior is dictated by the *on_parse_failure* option: it can raise an error, pass the unparsed string to the filter function, and pass or fail that value (and continue as normal).
+   See :meth:`.Finder.add_group_filter`.

 .. _find-files: